-Chapter 2: Methodology
+2. Methodology

 The Smart Helmet is intended to aid mountain and recreational bikers in assessing impact-related head injuries in real-time.
-Our device will also allow EMT services and paramedics to diagnose and aid injured riders using the information gathered from the helmet.

-Our team will incorporate these functions into our design by addressing our three objectives, which focus on design, simulation, and testing:
+Our device offers quantifiable data from collisions that allow the user to self-diagnose injuries using the information gathered from the helmet's technology.
+Our team incorporated these functions into our design by addressing three objectives, which focus on design, simulation, and testing.
+These objectives include:

 - 1. To accurately design an ergonomic, comfortable, and user-friendly integration of sensor technology in a standard mountain biking helmet. - 2.
 To simulate potential biking accident conditions through Ansys LS-Dyna software and compare them to real-time data gathered and processed via a mobile application. - 3.
-To test helmet technology integration in real-life conditions in a lab and verify that the sensor readings are accurate.

-Before starting the designing and testing phases, we first had to identify what features were necessary for the helmet to function.
+To test helmet technology integration and verify the functionality of the sensors.
+Before starting the designing and testing phases, we first identified which features were necessary for the Smart Helmet to function.
 The design parameters we determined emphasized how critical the user-friendly aspect of the helmet was, both in its everyday use and in reading the gathered data.
-The design functions are broken into mechanical and electrical processes, seen in the list below.
+The design functions are broken into mechanical and electrical processes, seen in the lists below.

-Mechanical:
+I. Mechanical:

 - 1. Lightweight, slim, and still be able to provide standard protection - 2.
-Have an easy to remove/reattach batter for simple recharging and reconnection to the helmet - 3.
+Have an easy to remove/reattach battery for simple recharging and reconnection to the helmet - 3.
 Sensor placement should not affect user experience - 4.
 Place the sensors in areas where accurate readings can be measured

+II.
 Electrical:

-- 1. Program sensors to continuously transmit information to the application software - 2.
-Ensure that the sensor wiring is safe from outside conditions
+1. Program sensors to continuously transmit information to the application software

-3. Communicate the severity of impact, falls, collisions, and other accidents to the rider and emergency contacts
+- 2. Ensure that the sensor wiring is safe from outside conditions - 3.
+Communicate the severity of impact, falls, collisions, and other accidents to the user

 The primary constraint in this design is the size and positioning of sensors.
-We worked with a pre-existing helmet, limiting the available placement space for the sensors.
-During the design process, careful consideration was given for the selection of mechanical and electrical materials and appropriate wiring design and sensor placement.
+We worked with an off-the-shelf helmet, the Bontrager Rally WaveCel, limiting the available placement space for the sensors.
+During the design process, we carefully considered the selection of mechanical and electrical materials and appropriate wiring design and sensor placement.

-2.1 Design Process
+2.1 The Design Process